-New York City has released its taxi dataset to the public.
-Ana Sa explains how she used Python to determine areas of frequent pick-ups and drop-offs within a time frame and superimposed those hotspots atop a map of the subway system to identify taxi hotspots that fall within or outside of a particular radius of established subway stops.
+Anastasia Sagalovitch explains how she used New York City’s open taxi dataset with Python to determine areas of frequent pick-ups and drop-offs within a time frame and superimposed those hotspots atop a map of the subway system to identify taxi hotspots that fall within or outside of a particular radius of established subway stops.
 Ana dives into analysis conducted on a dataset comprising night hours with three major hotspots that fall a quarter mile outside of major subway routes.
 Drawing on these hotspots (and additional domain knowledge on nightlife in New York City), Ana proposes a bus route to accommodate these three hubs.
 But this kind of analysis is just the beginning of exploring open datasets and interacting with data generated as citizens interact with a city’s infrastructure and services.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org